 One of the ugliest Stratocasters ever made

-Today is Christmas Day 2017 at the time I write this.
-Green is a Christmas color, and since Stratocasters look terrible in green, that brings us to this guitar.
+Stratocasters look terrible in green, and that brings us to this guitar.

 Green as I've mentioned before is an awful color for an electric guitar.
 Very few electrics get green right.
 One of the VERY few greens that looks good is Gretsch Cadillac Green, which is quite the swanky look.
 But on the Stratocaster, green does not work.
 Never has and never will.

 With that being said, the above is a vintage 1989 Fender Stratocaster Eric Clapton Artist Series guitar in a finish called 7UP Green, which is basically Candy Apple Green.

 I remember this guitar back in the day when it was new.
 Some guitars look bad in photos but great in person.
 But this guitar has the exact opposite effect.
 It looks worse in person.